devtut/generate/docs/python/python-serial-communication-pyserial.md

 ---
-metaTitle: "Python Serial Communication (pyserial)"
+metaTitle: "Python - Python Serial Communication (pyserial)"
 description: "Initialize serial device, Read from serial port, Check what serial ports are available on your machine"
 ---